IkramSen/dag-analyzer/gramm/README.md

 time property is mondatory, and an error is generated and compilation will be aborted if not available.

+The full example can be found in *examples/simple_1.c*.

 ### A parallel task example using directed acyclic graphs (examples/fork_join.c)